markwomack/ModelTrainTurnoutControl/README.md

 not be difficult to replace the LU9685 implementation with a PCA9685 implementation.

 #### Relay Controller
-For controlling the frog polarity, I have opted to use Optocoupler relays instead of physical limit switches mounted with the servo.
+For controlling the frog polarity, I have opted to use optocoupler relays instead of physical limit switches mounted with the servo.
 There are some nice designs out there that will activate switches as the servo position is changed, and thus change the polarity that is run through the switch.
 However, in running some tests on a prototype, the amount of position change required for my N scale turnouts is actually very small.
 And I don't want to fiddle with the position of a switch